-Do note that recordings will likely experience technical difficulties, and will likely not be perfect!
-You will want to get to know some classmates who you can get notes from on days you are unable to attend.
+Do note that recordings will likely (definitely) experience technical difficulties, and will not be perfect!
+You probably will want to get to know some classmates from whom you can get notes on days you are unable to attend.

 Class time will be a mix of lecture, discussion, and activities.
-We aim to make class interactive-please feel free to ask any questions, make comments, discuss with your classmates!
+When possible, we aim to make class interactive- please feel free to ask any questions, make comments, chat with your classmates!
+We will take a ~15 minute break in the middle of each 3-hour lecture.